kelloggy/openteam/SOLUTIONS.md

 ### Task 02 – Fix‑the‑Bug
 - Language: Go
 - Approach: Replaced the non-thread-safe increment (`counter++`) with `atomic.AddInt32(&counter, 1)` to make the ID generation safe under concurrency.
 I first noticed that the bug was due to multiple goroutines incrementing the same variable without synchronization, which can lead to race conditions and duplicate IDs.
 I considered using a `sync.Mutex` to lock the increment operation, but realized that for a simple counter, atomic operations are more efficient and idiomatic in Go.
+With atomic, we can make sure that one instruction will happen one at a time in sequence without any interferance even if we use concurrent goroutine.
 - Why: I considered both `sync.Mutex` and `sync/atomic`.
 Since we are only incrementing a single `int32` variable, `atomic` is the more efficient and minimal solution.
 It avoids locking overhead and keeps the fix small, fast, and idiomatic.
 - Time spent: ~15 min
 AI tools used: Consulted ChatGPT to research best practices for safe concurrent increments in Go, and to compare sync.Mutex vs sync/atomic.